Click here to view Richard’s CV/Resume

-Richard Cohen, M.A. has proudly been an early childhood professional for over thirty years.
+Richard Cohen, M.A. has proudly been an early childhood professional for almost forty years.

-Prior to his move to Vermont, Richard was a Professor of Early Care and Education at Saint Louis Community College in Ferguson, Missouri for four years.
-His life was transformed by the shooting of Michael Brown and the ensuing riots that both wrought destruction on and bonded together his community.
+In recent years, Richard has fallen in love with teaching Early Care and Education at the community college level, currently at Manchester Community College in Connecticut and previously at Saint Louis Community College in Ferguson, Missouri for four years where his life was transformed by the shooting of Michael Brown and the ensuing riots that both wrought destruction on and bonded together his community.

 Across his career, Richard has made many important contributions to the field of early childhood education and to young children, their families and the professionals who serve them:

-- As Chief Officer of Communications for the Council for Professional Recognition in Washington, D.C, Richard directed the 2013 transformation and revision of the Child Development Associate (CDA) credentialing process and authored the new Infant/Toddler, Preschool and Family Child Care Editions of the national CDA Competency Standards books and co-authored/edited the associated comprehensive textbook “Essentials for Working with Young Children”.
+- As Chief Officer of the Council for Professional Recognition in Washington, D.C, Richard directed the 2013 transformation and revision of the Child Development Associate (CDA) credentialing program, authored the revised Infant/Toddler, Preschool and Family Child Care Editions of the national CDA Competency Standards books and co-authored/edited the associated comprehensive textbook “Essentials for Working with Young Children”.

 - As Senior Director of Professional Development at the National Association of Child Care Resource & Referral Agencies (NACCRRA – now Child Care Aware of America) Richard oversaw the creation of the online Training Academy, co-authored the NAEYC Professional Development Glossary and served as the association’s project design lead for Michelle Obama’s Let’s Move!
 Child Care teacher resource kit.

 - As Vice President, Education of the second largest global child care corporation, Learning Care Group, Richard created the Reggio-inspired curriculum, The Empowered Child and the multiple intelligences-based curriculum, LifeSmart.
-Most notably, he developed the Learning Care System, a comprehensive online lesson-planning/assessment system that allows teachers to use authentic observations and assessments, correlated with their state’s quality early learning standards, to provide truly intentional, emergent curriculum based on both the children’s interests and their unique developmental needs.
+Most notably, he developed the online Learning Care System, a comprehensive, national online lesson-planning database/assessment system that allows teachers to use naturalistic observations and assessments which are correlated with their state’s quality early learning standards, to provide truly intentional, emergent curriculum based on both the children’s interests and their unique developmental needs.

 - Richard worked with the California Department of Education to create the “Desired Results for Children and Families” QRIS Training and Technical Assistance Project.